hellmarbecker/blog/_posts/2023-06-27-new-in-druid-26-parsing-kafka-metadata-automatically.markdown

 ## Generating the data

 In my [blog, I've previously described](https://blog.hellmar-becker.de/2022/08/30/processing-flight-radar-ads-b-data-with-decodable-and-imply/) how you can use a Raspberry Pi with a DVB-T stick to receive flight radar data.
-Let's modify the kafka connector script to generate ourselves some data with kafka headers. `kcat` comes with a `-H` option to inject arbitrary headers into a Kafka message.
+Let's modify the Kafka connector script to generate ourselves some data with Kafka headers. `kcat` comes with a `-H` option to inject arbitrary headers into a Kafka message.

 Edit the following script, entering a unique client ID of your choice and your geographical coordinates.
 Then follow the instructions in the blog above to install the script as a service on your Raspberry Pi.